christen-reinhart/24FA-COP-1220/P5/goosey_explain.md

-// !/usr/bin/env Program C
+//!/usr/bin/env Program C
-// Script name: Programming C P5
+//Script name: Programming C P5
-// Author Name: Christen Reinhart
+//Author Name: Christen Reinhart
-// Date of Latest Revision: 09/21/2024
+//Date of Latest Revision: 09/21/2024
-// Purpose: multiplication
+//Purpose: multiplication
-// Input: type int value
+//Input: type int value
-// Output: 321 Multiplied
+//Output: 321 Multiplied

 // 1b.
 How did you approach the development of the program in part a?
 Explain how you designed, coded, and tested the program.
 What challenges did you have and how did you overcome those challenges?
 Which code from the textbook did you reference as you developed this one? (be specific) (20 points)